dgn2/IS_602/README.md

 # IS 602

-This github repository also contains this Jupyter notebook file, the HDF5 project data file, and includes code to:
+This github repository contains the Jupyter notebook file documenting my project, in addition to the HDF5 project data files.

+The project includes code to:

 * Extract the historical iShares S&P500 holdings files